RhoneLachner/boilerplate-wizard-monorepo/README.md

 </p>

 A collection of **batteries‑included boilerplate generators** for modern web apps.
-Built to help developers scaffold production‑ready React and Next.js projects in seconds — with minimal configuration and zero cruft.
+Built to help developers scaffold production‑ready React and Next.js projects in seconds with minimal configuration.

 ## What's Inside